palantir/gradle-jdks/gradle-jdks-setup/README.md

 - `generateGradleJdkConfigs` - generates the [`gradle/` configurations](#gradle-jdk-configuration-directory-structure) required for running the JDKs setup
 - `checkGradleJdkConfigs` - checks that all the `gradle/` configurations are up-to-date.
 E.g. if the `jdks-latest` plugin is updated, we need to make sure the `gradle/jdks` files reflect the jdk versions.
 - `setupJdks` - task that triggers `wrapperJdkPatcher` and `generateGradleJdkConfigs` and runs the patched `./gradlew` script.
-- `ideaSetup` - task that runs:
-  - the `./gradlew` script to install & configure the required JDKs
-  - the tasks `checkWrapperJdkPatcher` & `checkGradleJdkConfigs` to ensure the Gradle JDK setup is correctly set-up
-  - the task `javaToolchains` to show the configured toolchains.

 ## Unsupported